IT debt = Eternal burden ?

 Technical debt in IT is:

 • Partly an analogy to describe the accumulated cost of quality compromises in developments .
-This often results from a requirement for speed and efficiency, which will take precedence over the quality of developments.
+This often results from a demand for speed and efficiency, which will take precedence over the quality of developments.

 How to diagnose